Equity is the awareness that simple equality does not lead to equitable results, since we are all different and have different needs.

 Becoming aware of this, may produce discomfort in us and may make us feel guilty, or disheartened, or angry.

-People with archetypal privileged identities (such as white males) may experience negative feelings when presented with this kind of evidence; especially when their individual life-stories may have made them feel less than privileged.
+People with archetypal privileged identities (such as white males) may experience negative feelings when presented with this kind of evidence; especially when they have experienced disadvantage (such as growing up poor or in an abusive environment).

 On the flip-side, disadvantaged minorities may not want to be labeled “disadvantaged.”

-But once we know about our own privilege, once we have an awareness of the source of our privilege (often invisible), we ought to own this awareness AND DROP THE GUILT
+However, once we are aware about our own privilege, once we see its source (often a blind spot), we ought to own this awareness and DROP THE GUILT.

 This online workshop is designed to help you get close to this objective; we hope it will help you become an equity worker, engage in this “labour of love,” and live your everyday life through the lens of this awareness.